TECHNICAL NOTE - STANDARD ERRORS

 To determine if an item has a relative standard error of 25% or more, in SuperTABLE, right click in the centre of the table, select annotate cells - standard annotations, and select 'Annotate RSE cut-off values'.

-To indicate those cells in spreadsheets with a relative standard error of 25% or more, annotations have been applied.
+To indicate those cells in spreadsheets with a relative standard error of 25% or more, annotations have been applied prior to dissemination.

-Additional information on how standard errors for LFS person level estimates are produced is available in Labour Force Survey Standard Errors
+Additional information on how standard errors for LFS estimates are produced is available in Labour Force Survey Standard Errors